 The Warhawk Soccer Camps are conducted on the beautiful campus of UW-Whitewater.
 Campers will have use of recreational facilities and the pool.
 The 60,000 square foot Kachel Fieldhouse is one of the finest facilities in the country.

-Tony Guinn begins his sixth season as head men's soccer coach at the University of Wisconsin-Whitewater in 2017.
+Tony Guinn begins his seventh season as head men's soccer coach at the University of Wisconsin-Whitewater in 2018.
 He has won more than 100 matches as a head coach at the collegiate level.

-Over the last five years, the Warhawks have compiled a 74-31-17 mark and have made three consecutive NCAA Tournament appearances (2014, 2015, 2016).
-Guinn owns the highest winning percentage (.705) of any coach in program history.
+Over the last six years, the Warhawks have compiled a 74-31-17 mark and have made three consecutive NCAA Tournament appearances during that span (2014, 2015, 2016), reaching the second round each year.
+Guinn owns the second-highest winning percentage (.676) among coaches in program history.